-JT has taken the Burdenko Method and blended it with Athletic Training, Sports Medicine, Personal Experience, and years of sports and performance research.
-The goal is to create the best training strategies to prevent injury and maximize performance.
-This is a general conclusion of the Burdenko Method according to JT’s interpretation and implementation.
-Follow his profiles on facebook, instagram, and youtube for continued training education.
+I have taken the Burdenko Method and blended it with Athletic Training, Sports Medicine, Personal Experience, and years of sports and performance research.
+My goal is to create the best training strategies to prevent injury and maximize performance.
+This page represents my interpretation of the Burdenko Method and the integration of numerous other training styles.
+This page will continually evolve with my understanding of human performance.
+Follow my profiles on Facebook, Instagram, and Youtube for continued training education.

 The Burdenko Method Water and Sports Therapy techniques focus on restoring maximum functional capacity.
 It encompasses a variety of programs for the general public such as: rehabilitation, conditioning, and training.
 The Burdenko institute, in Newton Massachusetts, provides certification in the Burdenko method, seminars and workshops, personal training, diet therapy, acupuncture, massage, podiatry, and swimming lessons.
 To Learn about the institute and Igor Burdenko, click here.

 JT trained for two years with Master Certified Burdenko Instructor, Tom Barbeau, M.S. (two-time Canadian Olympic Ski Coach), while pursuing his M.S. in Athletic Training and recovering from ACL reconstructive surgery.